TheMisinformationGame/MisinformationGame/docs/StudyConfiguration.md

 ##### Display Followers
 {:#general-display-followers .no_toc}
-Whether to show followers to participants.
-This includes the followers of both sources and participants.
+Whether follower counts are shown to participants.
+The followers of sources and participants will still be simulated.

 ##### Display Credibility
 {:#general-display-credibility .no_toc}
-Whether to show credibility to participants.
-This includes the credibility of both sources and participants.
+Whether credibility ratings are shown to participants.
+The credibility of sources and participants will still be simulated.

 ##### Display Progress
 {:#general-display-progress .no_toc}
-Whether to show participants the number of posts they have reacted to, and how many they have remaining (e.g. "Post 51 of 100").
+Whether to show participants their progress as a percentage (e.g. "55%").

 ##### Display Number of Reactions
 {:#general-display-reaction-counts .no_toc}
 Whether to show the ostensible number of prior reactions to posts and comments adjacent to the reaction buttons.

+##### Allow Multiple Reactions at Once
+{:#general-allow-multiple-reactions .no_toc}
+Whether participants may select multiple reactions to a post or comment.
+For example, a user may choose to like and share a post if this is enabled.

 ##### Post Likes Enabled
 {:#general-post-likes-enabled .no_toc}